OUR PRACTICE

 ZAZEN

-Zen gets its name as the "meditation only" school of Buddhism, and zazen, or seated meditation, is our primary practice.
+Zen gets its name as the "meditation only" school of Buddhism, and zazen, or seated meditation, is our primary—though by no means our only—practice.
 Zazen differs from other forms of meditation in that it calls for energy, determination, and courage as it opens us up both to the depth of our delusions and to the prospect of genuine insight.
 As Philip Kapleau put it, "The uniqueness of zazen lies in this: that the mind is freed from bondage to all thought-forms, visions, objects, and imaginings, however sacred or elevating, and brought to a state of absolute emptiness, from which it alone may one day perceive its own true nature."
-In this, the other components of Buddhist practice—moral uprightness and an aspiration to wisdom—come squarely to bear on the quality of one's zazen.
+In this, all of the other components of the Eightfold Path—particularly moral uprightness and an aspiration to insight—come squarely to bear on the quality of one's zazen.

 While practicing zazen we maintain stillness through all the aches and pains, the emotional ups and downs, and the oscillations between enthusiasm and boredom that arise along the way.
 Only by so doing can we begin to see that we are not defined by what we experience or how we happen to feel.
 While one can certainly practice zazen at home, doing zazen with others in the zendo helps keep us on task without the usual distractions of everyday life and offers us an opportunity to bolster one another though the highs and lows of practice.